efreesen/active_repository/README.md

 This attribute is used to persist data directly into memory.
 When set to true, it ignores the persistence_class attribute and save in memory, if set to false it goes back to persistence_class.
 You can use it to keep your tests saving in memory, and set it to false manually if a test need to touch the database.

-###Postfix
+###postfix

-ActiveRepository has an attribute to help keep your cody clean, the postfix, can be used to define a pattern for Persistence classes so you don't need to keep declaring it in every class.
-When using it, your persistence_class name would be <class_name> + <postfix>.
+ActiveRepository also has an attribute to help keep your cody clean, the postfix.
+It can be used to define a pattern for Persistence classes so you don't need to keep declaring it in everywhere.
+When using it, your persistence_class name would be \<class_name\> + \<postfix\>.

 Here is an example, let's say you have a bunch of Mongoid Documents and you don't want to declare persistence_class for each repository.
 So you can create a Base Repository and declare the postfix: